Equifax (NYSE:EFX) Issues Quarterly Earnings Results

-Equifax (NYSE:EFX – Get Free Report) issued its quarterly earnings data on Thursday.
+Equifax (NYSE:EFX – Get Free Report) posted its earnings results on Thursday.
 The credit services provider reported $1.50 EPS for the quarter, topping the consensus estimate of $1.44 by $0.06, Briefing.com reports.
+The company had revenue of $1.39 billion during the quarter, compared to the consensus estimate of $1.40 billion.
 Equifax had a net margin of 10.42% and a return on equity of 19.08%.
-The business had revenue of $1.39 billion during the quarter, compared to analyst estimates of $1.40 billion.
-During the same period in the prior year, the business earned $1.43 EPS.
-The company’s revenue for the quarter was up 6.7% on a year-over-year basis.
+The company’s revenue for the quarter was up 6.7% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $1.43 earnings per share.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 15th.
-Stockholders of record on Friday, February 23rd were issued a dividend of $0.39 per share.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 0.72%.
-The ex-dividend date of this dividend was Thursday, February 22nd.
-Equifax’s payout ratio is presently 34.74%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 15th.
+Shareholders of record on Friday, February 23rd were issued a dividend of $0.39 per share.
+This represents a $1.56 dividend on an annualized basis and a yield of 0.72%.
+The ex-dividend date was Thursday, February 22nd.
+Equifax’s dividend payout ratio is currently 34.74%.

 About Equifax